Maricode-40/improved-panda-game-reload/README.md

 Positioning: Flex, Grid rAF , TOTAL_LAPS, responsivness.

-JavaScript manages the game logic:

-Variables for player, obstacle, goal, score, game speed
+JavaScript manages the game logic:   Variables for player, obstacle, goal, score, game speed.
 A loop that moves the spour water across the screen.
-The loop:  * Moves the obstacle * Checks collisions * updates score/game state.

-👩🏽‍💻 Capturing Events.
+The loop:  * Moves the obstacle * Checks collisions * updates score/game state.  👩🏽‍💻 Capturing Events.
 Collision detection: if the panda hits the spour water → Game Over

 Win condition: if the panda reaches the yatch → You Win!
 Fully responsive as we use relative size in css.
 Initialization

 initDOM() → grabs your HTML elements.